mebauer/data-analysis-using-python/2-data-inspection-cleaning-wrangling/README.md

 Mark Bauer

 **Introduction**
 Part 2 demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.
 The project is located in my notebook [2_data_inspection_cleaning_wrangling.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/2-data-inspection-cleaning-wrangling/2_data_inspection_cleaning_wrangling.ipynb).
+Additionally, you can view the notebook as a static webpage [here](https://nbviewer.jupyter.org/github/mebauer/data-analysis-using-python/blob/master/2-data-inspection-cleaning-wrangling/2_data_inspection_cleaning_wrangling.ipynb).

 Key sections as follows: